garrandall/popular-music-data/tracks/sup-mate-young-thug-future.md

 I'm so high, all I can say is "Woo, woo, woo"
 I can't talk, I barely could say, "Woo, woo, woo" Count a M and count another one, ooh, ooh (Ooh)
-Fuck that shit, I enter the lotto, woo, woo {Fuck it, yeah, yeah}
+Fuck that shit, I enter the lotto, woo, woo

 Count a half and another